Climate and Energy

 Renewable Energy:

-• 27% of energy sourced in our own operations globally came from renewable sources.
+• 31% of energy sourced for our own operations globally came from renewable sources.

 Energy Efficiency

-Reducing energy consumption where feasible is one of our first considerations for reducing emissions.
+Reducing energy consumption, where feasible, is one of our first considerations for decreasing emissions.
 Operations teams in each of our geographies are actively working to manage our energy consumption and costs, analyze and improve our operational performance, and test potential technologies in the facilities we operate to help us drive progress against our operational goals.
 Where feasible, we are taking the following steps:

-• Implementing light-emitting diode (LED) technologies in stores and distribution centers globally
+• Implementing light-emitting diode (LED) technologies in stores and certain distribution centers globally

-• Installing high-efficiency HVAC systems in existing stores and distribution centers in certain geographies
+• Installing high-efficiency HVAC systems in certain existing stores and distribution centers

 • Utilizing energy-efficient building designs and controls in new buildings